teamhanko/fidouafclient/README.md

 > For more information on how FIDO UAF works, see [FIDO Alliance](https://fidoalliance.org/specifications/download/).

-## Breaking Changes

-### 0.x.x -> 1.x.x

-From 1.0.0 the keyIds are generated in a different, not backwards compatible way.
-So all before generated keys are not known by the authenticator and can not be used anymore.

 ## Installation

-The package is distributed through JCenter.
+Since version `1.0.1` the package is distributed through MavenCentral.
+Before that version the package is distributed through JCenter.

 # Requirements